tom-jt/Tributary/README.md

 # Tributary Library & API

-This library and API is based on a heavily simplified version of the event streaming infrastructure Apache Kafka.
+A distributed event streaming platform library and API inspired by Apache Kafka.

 ## Tributary Cluster and Topics